HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

 discuss: 1768
 results: https://docs.google.com/spreadsheets/d/1FUMHeOPYBgtVeMU5_pl2r33krZFzutt9vkOpphOSOss/
 queries: 13_Ecommerce
+samdutton_bio: Sam Dutton has worked with the Google Chrome team as a Developer Advocate since 2011.
+He has organized and presented at a number of events, created and taught several web development courses, and worked on a range of videos, codelabs and written guidance covering PWA, performance, media, image and 'Next Billion Users' initiatives.
+He maintains <a href="https://simpl.info">simpl.info</a>, which provides simplest possible examples of HTML, CSS and JavaScript.
+Sam grew up in South Australia, went to university in Sydney, and has lived since 1986 in London.
+alankent_bio: Alan Kent is a Developer Advocate at Google focusing on e-commerce and content ecosystems.
+He blogs at <a href="https://alankent.me">alankent.me</a> and tweets as <a href="https://twitter.com/akent99">@akent99</a>.
 featured_quote: Nearly 10% of the home pages in this study were found to be on an ecommerce platform.
 An "ecommerce platform" is a set of software or services that enables you to create and operate an online store, including Paid-for services such as Shopify, software platforms such as Magento Open Source, and Hosted platforms such as Magento Commerce.
 featured_stat_1: 3.98%
 featured_stat_label_1: Sites using WooCommerce the most popular ecommerce platform